 Every aspect of your marital property, including your assets and debts, must be accounted for before the court can accurately determine the appropriate division of property.
 In addition, some spouses attempt to hide assets or minimize their value to avoid their distribution during asset division.
 Given the potential for dishonesty and the sheer volume of assets most couples accumulate during a marriage, the asset division process can quickly become one of the most complex parts of divorce proceedings

-Due to this complexity, it is unadvisable to attempt to navigate asset division without the assistance of a Texas divorce attorney.
+Due to this complexity, it is unadvisable to attempt to navigate asset division without the assistance of a property division attorney.
 If you lack a thorough understanding of family law and asset division, it is all too easy to inaccurately represent your assets, which may result in reprimands, penalties, or an unfair division of assets.
-To prevent costly mistakes and ensure you receive your due, secure the services of a skilled divorce attorney familiar with divorce proceedings in Sugar Land, Texas like the professional team at The DuCote Law Firm.
+To prevent costly mistakes and ensure you receive your due, secure the services of a skilled property division attorney in Houston familiar with divorce proceedings in Sugar Land, Texas like the professional team at The DuCote Law Firm.

 Community Property and the State of Texas